 When an employer and employee enter into a contract of employment, the onus is often assumed to be only on the employer to meet various contractual and statutory obligations — but a contract is two-way.
-It’s important for both parties to understand the reciprocal nature of the employment contract, including their respective rights and remedies in the event the other party breaches terms of the agreement.
+It’s important for both parties to understand the reciprocal nature of the employment contract, including their respective rights and remedies in the event the other party breaches any terms of the agreement.

-What is employee breach of contract?
+What is an employee breach of contract?

 An employer breach of contract is where the employer has failed to meet its duties under the employment contract, either express or implied.
 For example, a failure to pay the employee pay in lieu of notice on termination, or to follow its own dismissal procedures, can constitute an express breach of contract, whilst a failure to prevent an employee from being bullied or harassed at work could amount to a breach of the implied duty of mutual trust and confidence.